MahtabEK/Kibana/README.md

 You can save your visualizations in your instance of Kibana.

-For the questions below, you can find the answers in a file called "answers.pdf".
+For the questions below, you can find the answers in a file called "Answers.pdf".
 Answer the questions in complete sentences.
 For Question 5.2, you can check out the csv file called "Q5.1,csv".

 **3) Create a vertical bar chart of number of tweets with in_reply_to_screen_name.keyword on the X-axis.
 Show the top 100 most common screen names.**